kbsriram/mcpiapi/README.md

 supported by the [RaspberryJuice plugin](https://github.com/zhuowei/RaspberryJuice).

-I've added a new command `player.getRotationYaw`, which returns the current direction the player is facing.

-I've also added an in-game command `/python` which calls scripts you place under a directory called `mcpimods/python` under your root Minecraft installation.
+I've also added an in-game command `/python` which calls scripts you place under a directory called `mcpimods/python` in your root Minecraft installation.

-In other words, this directory sits next to your Forge `mod/` directory.
-For example, if (on a Mac) your Forge mod directory looks like `Library/Application Support/minecraft/mods/`, you would place your python scripts under
+The `mcpimods/` directory should be next to your Forge `mod/` directory.
+For example, if (on a Mac) your Forge mod directory looks like `Library/Application Support/minecraft/mods/`, you would place your python scripts under `Library/Application Support/minecraft/mcpimods/python`
-`Library/Application Support/minecraft/mcpimods/python`

 From within the game, you simply call the name of your script (without the `.py` extension) and it will launch the python script as an